 3. Remove the dough from the food processor, flour your work surface, and knead just for a few moments.
 Divide the dough in half, and form each half into a flat, round disc.
 Be careful not to overwork.
 Wrap in plastic wrap, and place in the refrigerator for at least 30 minutes before rolling out.

 ¼ cup vegetable shortening, cold

 12 tablespoons butter, cold and cubed

 When it comes together stop working it otherwise the dough will get over-worked and tough.
-Divide the dough in half and flatten it slightly to form a disk shape.
-Wrap each disk in plastic and chill in the refrigerator for about 30 minutes.
-On a floured surface roll each disk out into a 10 to 11-inch circle to make a 9-inch pie.
+Divide the dough in half and flatten it slightly to form a disc shape.
+Wrap each disc in plastic, and chill in the refrigerator for about 30 minutes.
+On a floured surface, roll each disc out into a 10 to 11-inch circle to make a 9-inch pie.